BrightCubes/terraform-azure-workshop/module-2/README.md

 </details>
 <p></p>

+**Bonus points**: Create a local-exec provisioner that grabs your IP address from a random web service that replaces the `var.my_ip_address` variable.

 Finally, we have the `remote-exec` provisioner.
 As you know, we can use this to execute a command on the remote machine.
 Let's use this to execute the shell script that we copied using the `file` provisioner.